Snowpiercer (TV series): Season 3

-Six months later, Snowpiercer has become a 10 car pirate train while Big Alice has become a 1,023 car sub-zero "rolling gulag."
+Six months later, Snowpiercer has become a 10 car long pirate train while Big Alice has become a 1,023 car sub-zero "rolling gulag."
 Layton and his allies aboard Snowpiercer search the locations indicated by Melanie's data for a habitable location while his remaining allies on Big Alice mount a rebellion against Wilford.
 Although Layton's search proves to be mostly fruitless, he discovers a survivor named Asha and has a vision suggesting that the last warm spot in the Horn of Africa might be suitable to build a New Eden.
 Layton and Wilford engage in a battle that ends with Layton seizing control of both trains and imprisoning Wilford.
 In order to sell people on traveling to the Horn of Africa, Layton has Asha lie that he found her there.

 As the trains travel to New Eden, Layton has to deal with becoming a new father and attempts on his life by his former friend and ally Pike.
 At the same time, Wilford survives an attempt on his own life and briefly struggles with his mortality and his future.
 After a coma dream featuring a dystopian future for Snowpiercer, Layton realizes that his New Eden vision was a hallucination brought on by oxygen deprivation and loses faith.
 Asha sacrifices herself to save Snowpiercer from a cloud of toxic gas and encourages Layton not to give up, renewing his faith.

 At the end of the season, Wilford deduces that Melanie is still alive and Snowpiercer rescues her.
 Melanie's concerns about New Eden leads to the exposure of Layton's lie, a new conflict brewing aboard the train, and the escape of Wilford.
 Layton and Melanie resolve their differences once and for all and band together to banish Wilford from Snowpiercer.
 The passengers are then given a choice between continuing on Snowpiercer with Melanie or taking a chance on going to New Eden on Big Alice with Layton.
 The rough track derails Big Alice upon arrival, but New Eden proves to be habitable.
 Three months later, Melanie spots a rocket launching and exploding in the distance.